ChrstphrHll/npc_gen/students/Wenge Usunaar.md

 ### Description
 - Firbolg Monk from Verdain
 - 8th year Exploration student in Jettenia
-- shoulder length straight white hair that's braided, Hazel eyes, and Pale Gray skin
+- long curly black hair that's plain, Hazel eyes, and Pale Gray skin
 - Is Supportive and Opportunistic, and has Greed as their ideal

 ### Organizations